joshuacgunn/hangman/README.md

 # hangman
-Hangman game in python
-Personal project
-wonderwords module is needed for generating the word
+Hangman game coded in python.
+This was a personal project to get better at python fundamentals. wonderwords is needed to generate a random word.